berthubert/simplomon/README.md

 # simplomon
 Very simple availability monitoring system with a single configuration file and a single binary.
-Also comes a a Docker image.
+Also comes as a Docker image.

 Key differences compared to existing systems: